 Best places to have beers in Hanoi

-As the Vietnamese always wants to adapt to new things from abroad and really like to use foreign products, once beers were brought to Vietnam, many noble local Vietnamese started to adopt this new kind of alcohol.
-Little by little, the price of beer was lowered down and beers became one of the most reasonably-priced foreign drinks for the locals.
+As the Vietnamese always want to adapt to new things from abroad and like to use foreign products, once beers were brought to Vietnam, many noble local Vietnamese started to adopt this new kind of alcohol.
+Little by little, the price of beer was lowered down and beer became one of the most reasonably priced foreign drinks for the locals.

-By the time, besides HABECO, many other breweries were also founded to target to the potential consumer market of Hanoi, as well as Vietnam.
-The competition is among both local and foreign brands, making it become more and more competitive.
+By that time, besides HABECO, many other breweries were also founded to target the potential consumer market of Hanoi, as well as Vietnam.
+The competition is among both local and foreign brands, making it more and more competitive.

 In Vietnam, you can see a lot of local beer labels everywhere, especially in restaurants.
-Some of the most common are Hanoi beer, Saigon beer, Truc Bach beer, Huda beer, 333 beer, etc. Most of them costs just around 10,000-20,000vnd per bottle or per can.
-Among those beers, Hanoi beer is the most commonly chosen in North Vietnam and is considered the best bottled beer for Hanoi people.
+Some of the most common are Hanoi beer, Saigon beer, Truc Bach beer, Huda beer, 333 beer, etc. Most of them cost just around 10,000-20,000vnd per bottle or per can.
+Among those beers, Hanoi beer is the most commonly chosen in North Vietnam and is considered the best-bottled beer for Hanoi people.

 Hanoi Beer